Standing Up Backstage

-There are a few development tools you’ll need to have installed on your computer to get started with Backstage.
-This guide assumes a basic understanding of command-line tooling and access to a Linux-like terminal environment (e.g. MacOS Terminal or Windows Subsystem for Linux).
+There are a few development tools you will need to have installed on your computer to get started with Backstage.

-- Access to a Linux-based operating system, such as Linux, MacOS or Windows Subsystem for Linux (WSL)
+- Access to a Unix-based operating system, such as Linux, MacOS, or Windows Subsystem for Linux

 - An account with elevated rights to install the dependencies

 - curl or Wget